chrisdruidman/eve-trading-assistant/docs/AI_AGENT_GUIDE.md

 - Organize code under `packages/backend`, `packages/frontend`, `packages/agent`, and `packages/shared`.
 - Enforce consistent formatting, linting, and type-checking.
 Use testing at unit and integration levels.
 - Document decisions in `docs/` with concise rationale when deviating from this guide.

+### LLM Provider and Usage (Anthropic)

+- Provider: Anthropic (Claude family).
+Start with a cost-effective, capable model; upgrade as needed.
+- Access: Server-side only from `packages/agent` to keep keys secure.
+Configure via environment variable `ANTHROPIC_API_KEY`.
+- I/O: The Agent prompts Anthropic with summary features derived from snapshots and requests JSON-only structured output for `suggestion_run` and `suggested_order` records.
+- Guardrails:
+    - Token and cost awareness: bound prompt size by sampling/aggregation; cap max tokens in responses.
+    - Determinism: constrain with explicit instructions, JSON schema, and validation; reject/repair malformed outputs.
+    - Privacy: do not send secrets or any PII.
+Only send derived, non-sensitive market features.
+    - Rate limits: implement retry with backoff on 429/5xx responses from Anthropic; log usage.

 ## ESI Integration Requirements